fcat97/SIUN/README.md

 They can be viewed in Lai dataset with their names, from left to right: boy_statue, pietro, street4 and text1.
 <br>
 ## Prerequisites
+- Create a custom environment for python. `conda create -n "deblurSIUN" python=3.6.8` and activate it `conda activate deblurSIUN`
 - Please refer to "/code/requirements.txt".
 - If you encounter any error in `base_layer.py` or `saving.py` file, replace with the respected file from patch folder.
 - Install `tensorflow-gpu` instead of `tensorflow`, if you have GPU.